duuusha/HelloWorld/README.md

 Rename Tab |  | Allows you to rename the current session.

-## Terminal Settings
+## Manage Terminal Settings
 * [Tools | Terminal](https://www.jetbrains.com/help/idea/terminal.html) - provides access various terminal-specific settings.
 For instance, you can change the default working directory, the default name of a session tab, etc.
 * The following global IDE settings are also applied to the terminal:
     * [Keymap](https://www.jetbrains.com/help/idea/keymap.html) - the ```Ctrl+C``` and ```Ctrl+V``` shortcuts.
     * [Editor | General | Appearance](https://www.jetbrains.com/help/idea/appearance-2.html) - the **Caret blinking** option.
       > Note that the **Use block caret** option is not in effect for the terminal because its caret is always block..
     * [Appearance and Behavior | Appearance](https://www.jetbrains.com/help/idea/appearance.html) - the **Antialiasing | IDE** option.
     * [Editor | Color Scheme | Console Font](https://www.jetbrains.com/help/idea/appearance.html)  - terminal font settings.
     * [Editor | Color Scheme | Console Colors](https://www.jetbrains.com/help/idea/appearance.html) - terminal colors.
     * [Editor | Color Scheme | Editor](https://www.jetbrains.com/help/idea/appearance.html) - the **Editor | Selection background** and **Selection foreground** options.

+    > Note that applying new settings related to the terminal color and font settings may require restarting IDE.